kataras/iris/_examples/tutorial/dropzonejs/README_PART2.md

 # DropzoneJS + Go: How to display existing files on server

-In this tutorial, we will show you how to display existing files on the server when using DropzoneJs and Go.
-This tutorial is based on [How to build a file upload form using DropzoneJs and Go](README.md).
+In this tutorial, we will show you how to display existing files on the server when using DropzoneJS and Go.
+This tutorial is based on [How to build a file upload form using DropzoneJS and Go](README.md).
 Make sure you have read it before proceeding to content in this tutorial.

 ## Table Of Content